ujjavala/trade-management-app/README.md

 -   If you encounter any issues, please check the error messages and ensure that all dependencies are correctly installed.

 ### TODO

 The following tasks are still pending:

-- Fix Integration Tests: The integration tests need to be reviewed and fixed to ensure they are working correctly with the new architecture.
+-   Fix Integration Tests: The integration tests that are failing due to platform dependencies need to be reviewed and fixed to ensure they are working correctly with the new architecture.
 -   Add Authentication Layer: Implement an authentication layer to secure the API endpoints.
+-   For achieving scalability and efficiency on load balancer front for Cache, Redis can be used instead of in-memory caching.